selco13/HLNOS9/README.md

 needed to provide a place to store which ClassicyApp was active, which Window was active, and a place to store all the items in the Desktop Menu Bar, which will be shared by all Apps and Windows.

-I chose to let the PlatinumDesktop component control which Window was currently active, and PlatinumApps and Windows could request a window become active by firing an event.
+I chose to let the ClassicyDesktop component control which Window was currently active, and PlatinumApps and Windows could request a window become active by firing an event.
 At first, I fell unwittingly into a hole known as "prop drilling" by others, by passing large data structures as props through components.
 Most of the time, I was only passing them so they would be available to child components.
 At first, this kind of made sense, because as a backend developer,